department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/mas_appointment_display.md

-# How to display a MAS v1 appointment
+# How VAOS displays a MAS v1 appointment

 There are a few broad types of appointments that come through MAS.